paruff/fawkes/infra/platform/k8s-eks/hygieia/hygieia-notes.md

 1. It was necessary to fix the Dockerfile.
 It tried to copy the properties-builder.sh file before a target directory had been created.
 2. general issue #1 (see below) applied
 3. custom docker image then built, tagged and deployed.
+4. had to manually create an API Key in jenkins to place in environment variable JENKINS_API_KEY
+5. Jenkins URL passed needs to match our collector configuration.
+Jenkins needs to pass an accessible FQDN or else just make sure that hygieia and jenkins are in the same k8s cluster were jenkins host is just 'jenkins' internally.
+The drawback here is that URLs will not be clickable by dashboard users.

 ## General Issues